martin-t/martin-t.github.io/README.md

 Creating `.markdownlint.jsonc` to allow inline HTML caused it to start reporting line length warnings too fsr.
 Maybe there is some implicit default that only apples when the file doesn't exist?

+Use `<br><br>` for paragraphs in sidenotes.
+Sometimes a blank line works (inside lists) but other times it causes the second paragraph to appear in normal text, possibly because markdown doesn't understand zola shortcodes.

 Testing on other devices:

 - Use `zola serve --drafts --interface 0.0.0.0`